 You may have heard of

-Be sure to see your pediatrician if you think your child may have long-haul COVID.
+If your child has been infected with SARS-CoV-2, stay in touch with your pediatrician to monitor for any lingering symptoms.
 Many medical centers in the United States are creating post-COVID care clinics so they can treat long-haul COVID more effectively.
 Your pediatrician can help you find a subspecialist or clinic if your child needs one.